Welcome sign

 The purpose of this practice is to:

-• Introduce students to the myWAY Employability website.
+• introduce students to the myWAY website

-• Engage students in thinking about post-school options.
+• engage students in thinking about post-school options.

 This practice meets the needs of diverse learners.
 Some students will benefit from a peer mentor to engage in career-related self-awareness tasks and/or navigate the website independently.

-This practice aligns with the General Capabilities of the Australian curriculum as described on the website of the Australian Curriculum, Assessment and Reporting Authority
+This practice aligns with the General Capabilities of the Australian Curriculum as described on the website of the Australian Curriculum, Assessment and Reporting Authority

 This practice also aligns with the National Curriculum Work Studies as described on the website of the Australian Curriculum, Assessment and Reporting Authority